littensy/charm/README.md

 end)
 ```

 Accessing the signal's value in an effect or computed signal will subscribe to it as a dependency.
-Changing the value will immediately update every effect and computed signal that depends signal, ensuring every part of your state is correct and up-to-date.
+Changing the value will immediately notify every effect and computed signal that depends on said signal, ensuring all of your state is correct and up-to-date.

 You can also pass a custom equality function to only update the signal if the new value is _not_ equal to the current value: